There’s a popular story about Jim Carrey who wrote himself a post-dated cheque for $10 million for “acting services rendered.” He carried it arou…

 It makes logical sense that the chances are high that a person will achieve their desired result if they focus their thoughts on the desired outcome and match that with the corresponding actions necessary to achieve those dreams, irrespective of their present situation in life or belief system.

 Not only is Fowler a great investor, but he’s also very good at saving.
-He said he would work 12-hour days doing overtime to save more money as a motor mechanic in his early 20’s.
+He said he would work 12-hour days doing overtime to save more money as a motor mechanic in his early 20s.

 There’s not a wealthy person who is not big on saving.
-To build wealth, you have to earn more than you spend and save the difference.
+To build wealth, you must earn more than you spend and save the difference.
 The more you can save, the quicker you can reach your financial goals, irrespective of what you earn.
 This has also been one of Fowler’s secrets.

-Of course, you don’t have to invest in properties to achieve your financial goals; and your goals don’t necessarily have to be financial.
-But whatever they are, financial or not, you too can cash your own “cheque for $20 million” someday like Graeme Fowler, through the correct application of the Law of Attraction.
+Of course, you don’t have to invest in properties to achieve your financial goals, and your goals don’t necessarily have to be financial.
+But whatever they are, financial or not, you too can cash your own “cheque for $20 million” someday, like Graeme Fowler, through the correct application of the Law of Attraction.